rbaumgar/monitor-demo-app/Enabling-monitoring-and-scaling-of-your-own-services.md

 apiservice.apiregistration.k8s.io/v1beta1.custom.metrics.k8s.io created
 ```

-:star: If you are using a different namespace, pleace replace the namespace. (montor-demo)
+:star: If you are using a different namespace, please replace the namespace. (montor-demo)

 ## Show the Prometheus Adapter image to use.